Skip to content

 This preference is stored per-project and applies to all threads.

-To delete a project, click Delete Project at the bottom of the settings dialog.
+To delete a project, click Delete Project at the bottom of the settings page.
 A confirmation dialog lists all threads that will be removed.
 Deletion removes the project record and all thread directories from disk.
 This cannot be undone.